swapagarwal/JARVIS-on-Messenger/README.md

 `http://localhost:5000/process/?q=<<YOUR_QUERY>>` returns the intent of the query.
 `http://localhost:5000/search/?q=<<YOUR_QUERY>>` returns the search result of the query.

-The process query returns what module the system classifies your query into, say a dictionary query or a song search, etc. Visit the following URLs to understand the output format:
+The "process" endpoint returns what module the system classifies your query into, say a dictionary query or a song search, etc. Visit the following URLs to understand the output format:
 http://localhost:5000/process/?q=tell%20me%20a%20joke
 http://localhost:5000/process/?q=time%20in%20seattle
 http://localhost:5000/process/?q=convert%2025%20usd%20to%20eur
-The search query returns the actual bot output, that you get when you interact with the bot using that query.
+The "search" endpoint returns the actual bot output, that you get when you interact with the bot using that query.
 Note that for the search query to work, you have to set your own key (of the module that you want to test) in config.py

 ### History